pentagram-lang/pentagram-ideas/plans/call-convention.md

 ## WebAssembly 1.0

 This target doesn't have tail calls or arbitrary jumps, all it has is basic structured control flow.
-Assuming it does have labeled breaks and/or a jump table, maybe Tacit will code gotos (including task resumption) as follows:
+Assuming it does have labeled breaks and/or a jump table, maybe Pentagram will code gotos (including task resumption) as follows:

 ```
 function wholeProgram() {